setch3/youtube-channel-filter/README.md

 # youtube-channel-filter

 This Chrome extension hides videos from specified YouTube channels.
-The filter works on search results, the home page, related videos, and anywhere else videos appear on youtube.com.
+The filter works on search results, the home page, related videos, Shorts, and anywhere else videos appear on youtube.com.

 ## Usage